lukkrim/cse15l-lab-reports/lab1/lab1.md

 <img src="ls_directory.png"><br>
 **Absolute path before**: `/Users/wanfranek/lecture1`<br>
 **Absolute path after**: `/Users/wanfranek/lecture1`<br>
-**Why the output**: It functions the same as the no argument example.
-It just uses an abosulete path to represent we want to see the content of the current working directory `lecture1`.<br>
+**Why the output**: The command will list the contents of the directory we passed in.
+We can think this functions as a "preview" of a directory, and the user will be in the same directory after executing the command.
 **Is it an error?**: The output is not an error because `Hello.class`, `Hello.java`, `README`, and `messages` all fall under the `lecture1` directory.